oddlyshapeddog/Collectionbot/README.md

 Keep the following things handy, you'll need them:

 - Go to your custom [Discord app](https://discord.com/developers/applications/741867546524909601) and copy the client ID and client secret. **Never share the client secret or publish it through code!
 It's a secret!**
-- Go to your Discord server, select the channel you want the bot to live in, and copy the number at the end of the URL.
-Example: if the URL is `https://discord.com/channels/700000000000000007/111111111111111112`, then copy the number `111111111111111112`.
-This is your "submit channel".
-You can have multiple submit channels.
+- Go to your Discord server, copy the names of the channels you want the bot to live in.
+These are "submit channels".
+You can have as many as you want.
-- Still in your Discord server, select the channel you want to use to manage the bot, and copy the channel number.
+- Still in your Discord server, copy the name of the channel you want to use to manage the bot.
 This is your admin channel.
 There can be only one.
 - Still in your Discord server, create a role named "Artbot admins" (or whatever you want).
 Copy the name of this role.
 - Still in your Discord server, go to your Discord emojis and figure out which one you want to use as an "adore" emote.
 Copy the name.

 Then do this:

-- Copy secrets.sample.txt to secrets.txt
-- Change YOUR_DISCORD_APP_ID to your app ID
+- Open config.json
 - Change NAME_OF_YOUR_DISCORD_SERVER to the name of your Discord server
 - Change CHANNEL_ID to your submit channel.
 You cna have multiple submit channels, separated by commas.
 - Change ADMIN_CHANNEL_ID to your admin channel.